 It is important to follow the Board’s rules regarding the filing of an appeal.
 If the criteria are not met, the Board will not schedule a hearing for the case, the Board will not render a decision and the appellant will have forfeited the right to further appeal the current assessment of a subject property.

-For 2013, the Board of Review has a comprehensive e-filing application available for the filing of assessment appeals.
+The Board of Review has a comprehensive e-filing application available for the filing of assessment appeals.
 Comparable sales and assessments can be researched through this application.
 The Lake County Comparable Property Grid is available in the application and can be uploaded to the Board of Review.
 The application can accept the upload of documents from recent sales transactions and ad valorem appraisal documents as well.

 Appellants choose the basis of their appeals and the form of hearing they prefer.

 The typical bases or reasons for appeals are: